Slow Cooker Turkey Tenderloin

 Let it come to room temperature and then store it in the fridge.
 The sauce can also be made in advance.

-When ready to eat, warm it up in 350-degree oven in a covered baking dish with ½ cup of chicken broth until warmed through.
+When ready to eat, warm it up in a 350-degree oven in a covered baking dish with ½ cup of chicken broth until warmed through.
 You can also place it back in the slow cooker with the sauce (or chicken broth) for about 30 minutes.

 Store any leftovers in an airtight container in the fridge for up to 4 days.